odoo/runbot/README.md

 Save the parameter.
 The next cron execution should do a lot of setup.
 NOTE: The default limit_time_real-cron should be ideally set to at least 1800 for this operation.
-- If schedule builds are checked, the first time consuming operation will be to build the docker image.
+- If "schedule builds" is checked, the first time consuming operation will be to build the docker image.
 You can check the current running dockers with `docker ps -a`.
 One of them should be up for a few minutes.
 If the build is not finished at the end of the cron timeout, docker build will either resolve its progress and continue the next step, but could also fail on the same step each time and stay stuck.
 Ensure to have limit-time-real-cron high enough, depending on your bandwidth and power this value could be 600-1800 (or more).
 Let's wait and make a coffee.
 You can also check progress by tailing runbot/static/docker/docker_build.txt

 - The next git update will init the repositories, a config file with your remotes should be created for each repo.
 You can check the content in /runbot/static/repo/(runbot|odoo)/config.
 The repo will be fetched, this operation may take some time too.